mtodorov95/media-sorter/README.md

--src/--s - The directory to be used as a source for the files (Default: $HOME/Downloads) -target/--t - The directory to put the files into (Default: $HOME/Videos) -ext/--e - The extension for the files to be sorted (Default: mp4)
+-src/--s - The directory to be used as a source for the files (Default: $HOME/Downloads) -target/--t - The directory to put the files into (Default: $HOME/Videos) -ext/--e - The extension for the files to be sorted (Default: mp4) -k - Keeps the original file name (By default any prefixes - "[prefix] filename.mp4" - are removed)
 ```

 To change the default folders set the following env variables to whatever you need: